JiepengTan/LcokstepECS_Demo_Boid/Client.Unity/Assets/LockstepECS/ReadMe.txt

 -------------------------------------------------------------
 USER SUPPORT
 -------------------------------------------------------------
-If you have some problem with the use of LockstepECS, you can send me a email
+If you have any problem with LockstepECS, you can send me a email
 2314215231@qq.com